00 Flour (Tipo 00) Explained: The Science, The Myths, and The Reality

 This does not mean that Italian flours are not good (like any flour, it depends on the specific application); But it does mean that the ’00’ classification is meaningless in terms of baking, and is mainly used for marketing purposes (outside of Italy).

-For example, if an Italian flour has a protein content of 13.5%, its protein content using the American (14% moisture base) calculation would be 11.6% (13.5 * 0.86).
-Therefore, in terms of protein content, a 13.5% protein Italian flour is equivalent to an American flour with 11.6% protein content. - The bread wheat grown in Italy (not to be confused with durum wheat) is primarily weak and low in protein, and on its own, not suitable for most modern baking applications, including pizzas and breads.
+- The bread wheat grown in Italy (not to be confused with durum wheat) is primarily weak and low in protein, and on its own, not suitable for most modern baking applications, including pizzas and breads.
 To overcome this, Italians import stronger wheat and use it to grind their flours, blending it with the weak Italian wheat.

-- In general, Italian flours produce a more extensible dough, which leads to a more open, airy, and โdelicateโ crumb texture.
+- In general, Italian flours produce a more extensible dough, which leads to a more open, airy, and “delicate” crumb texture.

 - Italian flours are typically characterized by low enzymatic activity, which makes them ideal for baking at high temperatures of a wood-fired oven.
 However, they are considerably less suitable for baking at lower temperatures of a home oven.